 The third mechanism is that commerce between liberal democratic states binds them together in a way that strongly discourages war.

 The first mechanism of accountability assumes that voters pay close attention to war, don’t like war, and can’t be manipulated into bearing the costs of war.
 These assumptions seem implausible when examining America’s track record over just the last two decades.
 Yemen, as just one example out of countless, probably does not even register as a country to the median voter.
 The U.S. is currently at war in at least seven different countries.

 The first mechanism also assumes voters who are able to accurately assess the success or failure of policies, accurately assign responsibility for success or failure, and then electorally reward or punish elites.
 This concept is known as retrospective voting.
-In retrospective voting, voters cast ballots based on results, not policies as such.
-Outcomes, then, have the potential of functioning as a quick and easy heuristic for voters to rely on to overcome policy ignorance and compel liberal democratic leaders to act beneficially.
+In retrospective voting, voters cast ballots based on results, not policies.
+Outcomes, so it goes, function as a heuristic for voters to rely on to overcome policy ignorance and compel liberal to act beneficially.